mrmonkington/najork/README.md

 flatpak-builder --run ./build com.verynoisy.najork.yml /app/bin/najork
 ```

-It's written in python using GTK4, python-osc and not much else.
+It's written in python using GTK4, Shapely, GEOS, python-osc and not much else.

 More to follow...

+## Requirements

+ - Python >=3.9
+ - libgeos-dev >= 3.3